lisa-lumos/git/03-git-deep-dive/03-git-branching.md

 # merge the hotfix branch back into your master branch
 # when the branch you're merging into is an ancestor of the branch you're merging from - this is called a "fast-forward".

+$ git checkout iss53
+# Switched to branch "iss53"

+$ vim index.html
+$ git commit -a -m 'Finish the new footer [issue 53]'
+# [iss53 ad82d7a] Finish the new footer [issue 53]
+# 1 file changed, 1 insertion(+)

+$ git checkout master
+# Switched to branch 'master'
+$ git merge iss53 # basic merging
+# Merge made by the 'recursive' strategy.
+# index.html |    1 +
+# 1 file changed, 1 insertion(+)

+# If you changed the same part of the same file differently in the two branches you're merging, Git won't be able to merge them cleanly.
+$ git merge iss53
+# Auto-merging index.html
+# CONFLICT (content): Merge conflict in index.html
+# Automatic merge failed; fix conflicts and then commit the result.

+# To see which files are unmerged at any point after a merge conflict
+$ git status

+# Git adds standard conflict-resolution markers to the files that have conflicts, # so you can open them manually and resolve those conflicts.

 ```